 The Cape Otway Koala Management Actions

-In early 2015, DELWP established an independent panel of animal welfare and ecological experts on how to proactively manage the koala over-abundance at Cape Otway.
+In early 2015, DELWP established an independent expert panel of animal welfare and ecological experts on how to proactively manage the koala over-abundance at Cape Otway.
 This resulted in the development of the Cape Otway Koala Management Actions.
-The intent of this document is to improve the health of the Cape Otway koala population and their habitat.
+Since 2015, DELWP has been delivering management programs identified in the Management Actions to improve the health of the koala population and their habitat at Cape Otway.

-Key management actions include health assessments, translocation, euthanizing any unhealthy koalas to prevent their suffering and fertility controlling healthy females.
+Key management actions include health assessments, translocation, euthanasing any unhealthy koalas to prevent their suffering and fertility controlling healthy females.

 Cape Otway Koala timeline